Clutter to Cash Consignment Services

-Consignment is a business arrangement in which a business, also referred to as a consignee, agrees to sell merchandise for the consignor at an agreed percentage rate.
-The English word consignment is from the French word consigner, which means to deposit, as in to drop off items for sale.
+What is Consignment?
+Consignment is a business arrangement in which a business, also referred to as a "consignee", agrees to sell items for a "consignor" in return for an agreed commission.
+The english word consignment is from the French word consigner, which means to deposit, as in to drop off items for sale.
 Consignment businesses are typically retail stores that specialize in a particular type of consumer product.
-The business accepts the items for sale and agrees to pay the seller a percentage of the proceeds if and when the goods do sell.

 - Clothing & Shoes (Brand Name)

 - Some types of furniture (gently used, clean smoke free condition)

 - Turn Tables & DJ Equipment